yichongyang/devops-test/README.md

 These are some basic sample files used to test the CI/CD pipeline for containerized applications on a Windows localhost.

 ## Installation

-Download and Install [Docker on Windows] (https://docs.docker.com/docker-for-windows/install/) Download and Install [Jenkins on Windows] (https://jenkins.io/download/thank-you-downloading-windows-installer-stable)
+1) Download and Install Docker on Windows 10: https://docs.docker.com/docker-for-windows/install/
+2) Download and Install Jenkins on Windows 10: https://jenkins.io/download/thank-you-downloading-windows-installer-stable

 ## Sample Files

 1) Node application files:
-   myTestServer.js
+   a. myTestServer.js
-   package.json
+   b. package.json
 2) Building Node application image:
+   a.
 Dockerfile
 3) Jenkins CI/CD Pipeline:
+   a.
 Jenkinsfile

-4) Scripts execution staged in Jenkins CI/CD: buildNodeAppImage.bat
+4) Scripts execution staged in Jenkins CI/CD:
+   a. buildNodeAppImage.bat
-   startNodeApps.bat
+   b. startNodeApps.bat

 ## Launch and Configure Jenkins Pipeline